Farmington Bay Waterfowl Management Area

 - When?
 To see the migration, visit March – May or August – October.

 - How?
 Binoculars or spotting scopes can help you get a closer look at birds.
 The best viewing is often from you car!

 - Where?
 Refer to the map to find areas and dates open to viewing.
 And, please obey "area closed" signs and respect the birds' need for space.

 - When?
 The season usually runs from the first Saturday in October through early January.
-Check the official Waterfowl Hunting Proclamation for details.
+Check the official Waterfowl Hunting Guidebook for details.

 - How?
 Farmington Bay offers access for airboats and outboards, canoes and walk-in hunting.
 The area boasts some of the most diverse waterfowling in Utah.

 Open year round 8:00 a.m. to 5:00 p.m. seven days a week at the main entrance south and west of Farmington at 1325 W. Glover Lane (925 S.).
 Extended hours during fall hunting seasons.

 North entrance to Goose Egg Island

 - Open year round (8:00 a.m. to 5:00 p.m.)